 Pricing is fairly similar in major metropolitan areas across the country.

-And I will also address how pricing changes if you are in a more rural location.
+We will also address how pricing changes if you are in a more rural location.

 Getting the wage range right for the nanny position that you are offering is really important.
 If you are advertising a nanny position for your family and you are not offering market rates, it’s going to be really hard to find candidates of the caliber that you’re looking for who are interested in your position.